Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

 Next we investigate the effect of uniaxial strain on the exchange interactions.
 We simulate a strain in the range of $\pm5\%$ applied only over the direction of $\vec{a}_1$, as defined in Fig. \ref{Structure}(a).
 This strain breaks $C_{3}$ symmetry, therefore, the $c$1 and $c$1' bonds are no longer equivalent.
 This implies the lifting of degeneracy between the isotropic exchange parameters $J_{c1}^H$ and $J_{c1\text{'}}^H$, which can have different characteristics depending on the distance between Cr atoms and, consequently, on the Cr-X-Cr (X = Te, Se) bond angles.
 The difference between the angles subtended by the $c$1 and $c$1' types of Cr-X-Cr bonds, $\Delta\alpha$, is shown in Table. \ref{Table_angles2}.
 The values of $\Delta\alpha$ are of the order of the differences between the angles shown in Table \ref{Table_angles1}, indicating that the effect of the GKA mechanism might be very different for the $c$1 and $c$1' bonds.

 In Fig. \ref{uniaxial} the non-equivalent isotropic couplings for the nearest neighbors are shown as a function of the uniaxial strain.
-All the $J_{c1}^{H}$ curves present similar slopes, considerably larger than those of $J_{c1\text{'}}^{H}$.
-This is a consequence of the $c$1 bond located in the direction of the strain, and therefore being more sensitive to its magnitude.
-Due to these different slopes, we find regions of compressive strain where $J_{c1}^H$ changes sign to AFM coupling but $J_{c1\text{'}}^H$ remains FM.
+All the $J_{c1\text{'}}^{H}$ curves present similar slopes, considerably larger than those of $J_{c1}^{H}$.
+This is a consequence of the $c$1' bond located in the direction of the strain, and therefore being more sensitive to its magnitude.
+Due to these different slopes, we find regions of compressive strain where $J_{c1\text{'}}^H$ changes sign to AFM coupling but $J_{c1}^H$ remains FM.
 Most likely, these strain values would favor a magnetic structure of FM coupled rows of Cr atoms in direction perpendicular to the strain, with AFM coupling between rows.
-The needed compression to obtain this transition is of only $\sim 1\%$ for CGS, while a larger value of $\sim 3\%$ ($\sim 5\%$) is needed for CGST (CGT).
+The needed compression to obtain this transition is of only $\sim 0.5\%$ for CGS, while a larger value of $\sim 2.5\%$ ($\sim 4\%$) is needed for CGST (CGT).

 Focusing on the impact of uniaxial strain on the DM vectors we can note that most bonds retain their symmetries under uniaxial strain.
 The most obvious exception is $c$2', since upon uniaxial strain the distance from site $1\text{'}$ to $c$ will differ from that between sites $1\text{'}$ to $2\text{'}$, and the $C_{2y}$ symmetry in the local frame of reference, see Fig. \ref{bondDM}(a) and Table~\ref{tablesymm}, gets broken.
 This does not happen for the $c$2 bond however.
 Therefore, $D_{c2\text{'}}^y$ is induced by uniaxial strain.
 The magnitude of $D_{c2\text{'}}^y$ induced by $\pm5\%$ uniaxial strain is $\mp$0.1 meV ($\mp$0.05 meV) that is $\sim 50\%$ ($16\%$) of $J^H_{c2\text{'}}$ for CGT (CGS).
 Recall that $C_{2y}$ symmetry was already broken in CGST and $D_{c2\text{'}}^y$ is different from zero even when uniaxial strain is not applied.
-No other relevant changes are observed for the relativistic exchange parameters, apart from those observed for biaxial strain.
+No other relevant changes are observed for the relativistic exchange parameters, apart from those observed for biaxial strain.\\ From experimental point of view, compression through strain is difficult to achieve without avoiding buckling effects.
+However, compression values on the order of 0.2\% can be obtained \cite{Hui2013} and are close to the values needed to achieve the transition in CGS.
+Furthermore, to increase the compression, more sophisticated techniques may be used, such as sulfur or oxygen substitution \cite{Li2018,Tang2020,Peto2018}, the introduction of vacancies \cite{Yang2019}, or other methods \cite{Peng2023}.